 In late December 2004, the Congressional Sportsmen's Foundation (CSF) and the sportsmen's-conservation community lost a rising star with the death of Brad Rowse.
-Brad monitored sportsmen's issues at the state level, built relations with state legislators and sportsmen's groups and was integral in the formation of the National Assembly of Sportsmen’s Caucuses (NASC) creating a unified front for sportsmen in state legislatures.
+Brad monitored sportsmen's issues at the state level, built relations with state legislators and sportsmen's groups and was integral in the formation of the National Assembly of Sportsmen’s Caucuses (NASC), creating a unified front for sportsmen in state legislatures.

 DUTIES: Tracking state and federal legislation that impacts hunting, fishing, and wildlife conservation.
 Writing and assisting with the preparation of the NASC email newsletter and providing timely information to state legislative caucuses.
 Additionally, Interns will assist with the various CSF events.
-Additional responsibilities will depend upon the ability and interest of each intern and the needs of CSF.
+Additional responsibilities will depend upon the ability and interest of each intern and the needs of the organization.

 1. Preference to undergraduate or graduate students with a major and/or an interest in conservation/natural resource management and/or policy.

 2. Excellent research, writing, and oral communications skills.

 3. Available to work on a committed weekly schedule (40 hours/week for a minimum of three months).